google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 There are multiple versions of Python in the world:

 * 1.x is long gone.
-* 2.x is deprecated and support will soon stop but there's still a lot of code and code samples out there that use it
+* 2.x is deprecated, and support will soon stop.
+But there's still a lot of code and code samples out there that use it.
-* We'll be focusing on Python3 since that's the modern version and how all new code should be written.
+* Because it's the modern version and how all new code should be written, we'll focus on Python3.

 When looking at Python reference docs, look for the version number in the URL.
 -->